Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 April 2025 13.37.25 UTC
+- WIB: Rabu, 16 April 2025 14.26.06 UTC
-- WITA: Rabu, 16 April 2025 14.37.25 UTC
+- WITA: Rabu, 16 April 2025 15.26.06 UTC
-- WIT: Rabu, 16 April 2025 15.37.25 UTC
+- WIT: Rabu, 16 April 2025 16.26.06 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: attitude
+Kategori: inspirational